Daniel-KM/Omeka-S-module-ImageServer/README.md

 images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.

+The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.

-This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features as the original plugin, but separated into two modules (the Image server and the widget Universal Viewer).
+This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] initially done by [BibLibre].
+It has the same features as the original plugin, but separated into three modules (the IIIF server, the image server and the widget Universal Viewer).
 It integrates the tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.

-The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the ligher and themable [Diva], or any other IIIF compatible viewer.

 Installation